kekse1/count.php/README.md

 as defined in 'CONTENT' option)! .. so please, just type `php count.php` in your shell.

 ### The argument vector
 Just run it without parameters to see all possible argv[] options.
-Here's also the current list:
+Here's the current list of supported 'functions' (in CLI just call the script without arguments to see this list):

 | Short | Long               | Description                                         |
 | ----: | :----------------- | :-------------------------------------------------: |